Edgar-Donk/edgar-donk.github.io/README.md

 as squares and move your cursor to where the centre of the corner is, and we can see why we have a border of 16 all round.
 If we reduce this figure to 8 say we will see about 13 indentations on the long side.
 A border of 12 will still show indentations, although not as pronounced, by 16 they have disappeared altogether.
-It would seem that when a widget image needs to extend only the inner part of the image between the border extremes is utilised for the extension.
+It would seem that when a widget image needs to extend only the inner part of the image between the border extremities is utilised for the extension.

 What happens when we adapt the above method for a labelframe?
 What about the top part of the frame where the text is written between a visible frame?
 Will we need a special method to create the gap?
 Ah well, fools rush in where angels fear to tread.
 Run
 05rounded_labelframe.py.
-Well the labelframe reacts well, we see the label sitting in the frame break, and changing colour as a result of the program logic, try reversing the selection order and choosing one of the widgets with orientation.
+Well the labelframe reacts well, we see the label sitting in the frame break, and the colour changes as a result of the program logic, try reversing the selection order and choosing one of the widgets with orientation.
 The style.element_create and style.layout remain the same as for the frame example.
 Since we no longer depend upon an event linked to clicking there are no more lambda functions but we do change the state of the labelframes triggered by command options of the widgets.
-You did notice the colour change of the frame - first obtain the decoded image, make the changes to the colour then encode once again.
+You did notice the the frame has a different colour - first obtain the decoded image, make the changes to the colour then encode once again.
 ```
 import base64